Uzipoo/ultra-edit-body/README.md

 # ultra-edit-body
- coding the body of the website using grid
+Recently i learned the concept of grid in #CSS and therefore I have used it in coding the rest part of the ultraedit website, that is body...